The Columbus Brewery District

 - Plank’s Bier Garten

-A local favorite, this restaurant offers a warm atmosphere with outdoor seating and live music.
+A local favorite, this restaurant offers a warm atmosphere with outdoor seating and is well-known as a live music venue.
+The event room features a classic German style, perfect for gatherings and special occasions.
 Known for its beer specials and half-off pizza nights, it’s a great spot for casual dining. - High Beck Tavern

-Located on South High Street, this tavern features outdoor seating and a convivial vibe, perfect for enjoying drinks and pub fare. - Double Take Bar and Grill
+Located on South High Street, this tavern features outdoor seating and a convivial vibe, perfect for enjoying drinks and pub fare.
+Patrons can play games like billiards or even dance during special events, adding to the fun and social atmosphere. - Double Take Bar and Grill

-A family-owned establishment offering top-notch food and drinks in a lively atmosphere. - Tony’s Italian Ristorante
+A family-owned establishment offering top-notch food and drinks in a lively atmosphere, with other features such as regular events and themed nights. - Tony’s Italian Ristorante

-A long-standing Italian restaurant in the district, known for its classic dishes and cozy ambiance. - Gressos (Pictured)
+A long-standing Italian restaurant in the district, known for its classic dishes, cozy ambiance, and private dining room for special events. - Gressos (Pictured)

 Gressos has an amazing patio, a fun atmosphere and plenty of beer to go around.
 Especially fun during an Ohio State or Pittsburgh Steelers game.